AliSoftware/OHPDFImage/README.md

 ### Use the `OHVectorImage` class for more control

 If you need more control on the vector image, you can directly manipulate `OHVectorImage` objects.
+Here is what you can do when using `OHVectorImage`:

 #### Force the size without keeping the aspect ratio

 When you call `[OHVectorImage imageWithSize:]` with the expected size, it does not try to keep the aspect ratio, and simply use the given size as-is.

 On the contrary, if you want to ensure to keep the aspect ratio of the original PDF, you can compute the size that fits a given size using `[OHVectorImage sizeThatFits:]`, and then use this size when calling `imageWithSize:`.
+_(This is actually what `+[UIImage imageWithPDFNamed:fitInSize:]` does internally)_

 #### Change the background color of the generated image

-Simply use the `backgroundColor` property of your `OHVectorImage`.
-A `nil` `backgroundColor` will generate a transparent `UIImage`, while a non-`nil` `backgroundColor` will generate an opaque `UIImage` with the given color.
+You can use the `backgroundColor` property to change the background color of the rendered image.
+A `nil` `backgroundColor` will generate a transparent `UIImage`, while a non-`nil` `backgroundColor` will generate an opaque `UIImage` with the given background color.

 #### Re-tint the image

 You can use the `tintColor` property to recolor the vector image, so that the vector graphics are merely used as a mask and rendered using a new color.

-The generated image will only use the alpha channel of the PDF vector image.
-It will fill the opaque parts of the PDF with the `tintColor`, keep the transparent parts transparent, and use semi-transparent parts as alpha value.
+In such case, the generated image will only use the alpha channel of the PDF vector image.
+It will fill the opaque parts of the PDF with the `tintColor`, keep the transparent parts transparent, and fill semi-transparent parts depending on their alpha value.

-#### Example
+#### Complete Example

 ```objc
 OHVectorImage* vImage = [OHVectorImage imageWithPDFNamed:imageName];